READING TIME: 12 MIN

 I hope we designers have gained enough experience in the first category of design.
 Designing for people through design suits many of us very well.
 Good listening and watching.
 Care and attention.
 Precision and accuracy.
 Being able to make choices.
 Check.
 All important attributes of design.

-Understanding why an issue is so difficult seems more important than the fact that it is a difficult issue in the first place.
-Just as the route to the solution seems more important than the solution itself.
+Understanding why a design challenge is so difficult is perhaps more important than that it’s a difficult challenge in the first place.

 Where we can still grow is in figuring out, unravelling issues.
 If you look at the examples of NP-type problems, therein lies not only the difficulty, but also the strength.
 Understanding why an issue is so difficult seems more important than the fact that it is a difficult issue.
 Just as the route to the solution seems more important than the solution itself.